csowa/OldCacheManager/Readme.md

 Note: none of this is for async/await, at least at this point (2020.04).

-To use: add as singeltons in `Startup.cs`.
+To use: add as singletons in `Startup.cs`.

 TODO: These should really use a common interface...